ben-kolber/Deep-Learning/README.md

 The model is trained on 8000 images of cats and dogs, and tested on 2000.
 Max accuracy in 91%.

 ## ANN for Snake
 Custom built snake game using pygame library.
-snake.py, game.py, food.y and field.py

-simply run through game.py

-For the AI to run, run the program autonomous_game.py It will initially create 2,000 Snakes, each with a ANN as a brain, and evolve over time to learn the game of snake.
+Can be played by both human and AI.

+Manual gameplay:
+Run human_game.py

+AI gameplay:
+Run AI_game.py.
+The AI that learns to play the game of Snake with no prior knowledge of the rules and goals, based on genetic algorithms and neural networks.

 ## Future work